How to Sell High-Dimensional Data Optimally: Near-optimal Menus for Large State Spaces

-More sophisticated variants of this argument occur in the literature on mechanism design \cite{hartline2011bayesian,cai2013understanding,weinberg2014algorithms} when dealing with rich-type spaces and mechanism-to-algorithm reductions.
-More recently, such techniques were applied to the Bayesian persuasion setting in \cite{dughmi2016algorithmic}, where, unlike in our setting, the receiver (or in our language, the buyer) does not have private preferences.
-Beyond differences in the problem setting, a key qualitative distinction of our work is that the proposed mechanism is exactly incentive compatible (and exactly responsive).
-Previous applications of similar arguments resulted in approximate incentive compatibility (for example, in \cite{hartline2011bayesian,dughmi2016algorithmic}), which means that the resultant implementations require further assumptions on the agent’s (or the buyer's) behavior, specifically that it must be willing to follow suboptimal non-utility-maximizing recommendations.
-In contrast, in our setup, buyers are exact utility maximizers; for this, our proof of \Cref{lem:revenueloss} relies on adjusting prices to ensure exact incentive compatibility and {\em coarsening} experiments correctly in the Blackwell sense \cite{blackwell1951comparison} to ensure exact obedience.
+More sophisticated variants of this argument occur in the literature on mechanism design \citep{hartline2011bayesian,cai2013understanding,weinberg2014algorithms} when dealing with rich-type spaces and mechanism-to-algorithm reductions.
+More recently, such techniques were applied to the Bayesian persuasion setting in \cite{dughmi2016algorithmic}, where, unlike in our setting, the receiver, or in our language, the buyer, does not have private preferences.
+Beyond differences in the problem setting, a key qualitative distinction of our work is that the proposed mechanism is exactly incentive compatible and exactly responsive.
+Previous applications of similar arguments resulted in approximate incentive compatibility (for example, in \cite{hartline2011bayesian,dughmi2016algorithmic}), which means that the resultant implementations require further assumptions on the agent's (or the buyer's) behavior, specifically that it must be willing to follow suboptimal non-utility-maximizing recommendations.
+In contrast, in our setup, buyers are exact utility maximizers; for this, our proof of \Cref{lem:revenueloss} relies on adjusting prices to ensure exact incentive compatibility and {\em coarsening} experiments correctly in the Blackwell sense \citep{blackwell1951comparison} to ensure exact obedience.

-Finally, we remark that, as presented, the (randomized) price extracted by the mechanism depends on the realized state, which might not be desirable (see the discussion in \cite{babaioff2012optimal}).
+Finally, we remark that, as presented, the randomized price extracted by the mechanism depends on the realized state, which might not be desirable (see the discussion in \cite{babaioff2012optimal}).
 However, this is easy to fix.
 Consider a variant of the mechanism in which the buyer agrees to pay a (randomized) price determined by running \Cref{alg:algo} with the input state independently sampled from $\mu$.
 The signal is released by running \Cref{alg:algo} separately on the realized state as usual.
-By linearity of expectation and the affine dependence of the constraints and the objective in the prices, the marginal distribution of the revenue of this mechanism is the same as that of the original and incentive compatibility (\Cref{lem:ICIR}) continues to hold.\footnote{In fact, a variant of this argument can be used to the make the prices entirely deterministic (when the buyer sees them) at the cost of increased sample complexity by running \Cref{alg:algo} a number of times with input states sampled from $\mu$ and posting the average prices thus obtained.}
+By linearity of expectation and the affine dependence of the constraints and the objective in the prices, the marginal distribution of the revenue of this mechanism is the same as that of the original and incentive compatibility (\Cref{lem:ICIR}) continues to hold.